 Bryan Atkinson, (707) 441-5260 or BAtkinson at co.humboldt.ca.us

 Jennifer Wheeler, (707) 825-2315 or Jennifer_Wheeler at blm.gov

-Meetings: Monthly or as needed at the BLM Arcata Field Office
+Meetings: Quarterly or as needed at the BLM Arcata Field Office

 Humboldt Weed Management Area Invasive Plants theater ad

 from the California Invasive Plant Council's Vimeo page.

 - Invasive Weeds of Humboldt County – A guide for concerned citizens, 2nd Edition (2 MB)